Jiji House Office

 The skew moves between columns and balconies to allow optimum use of the space, and permit the use of the balconies in their original manner.
 Junctions are emphasised, like punctuation marks, with wooden folds and copper detailing.

-The attitude towards creating a functional 21st-century office in a late 19th-century store building was to use sleek contemporary lines and details to enhance the old world architecture.
+The attitude towards creating a functional 21st-century office building interior in a late 19th-century store building was to use sleek contemporary lines and details to enhance the old world architecture.
 Balconies, railings and arches were restored to their original use, character and glory.
 The plan used skewed glass sheets to create individual cabins.
-The skew moves between columns and balconies to allow optimum use of the space, and permit the use of the balconies in their original manner.
+The skew moves between columns and balconies to allow optimum use of the office interior space, and permit the use of the balconies in their original manner.
 Junctions are emphasised, like punctuation marks, with wooden folds and copper detailing.
 The crux was to work out a ceiling with lighting and air-conditioning that retained the character of the high ceiling space and complemented the skewed glass cabins.

 Use of balconies and creating emphasised junctions